After the Towers of Light went out following the First Anniversary of 9/11, NYC lost its best visual marker during air

 From out of the sonic blast of the jet fighters flying overhead another sound was layered underneath – screaming.
 In an adjoining building a woman stood at her kitchen window uncontrollably screaming.
 We yelled over to her if she was alright to which she said “Was that the unaccounted for plane?”
 Word had yet to arrive that the plane intended to fly into either the Capitol Building or the White House had been overtaken by passengers and crashed in a field in Pennsylvania but from our perspective at that point in time a rogue plane was still out there poised to hit and destroy at any moment.

-After reassuring her and two other people who had rushed to their windows that the culprit behind the rocket firing noise were jet fighters and not a rogue plane about to crash, my friend then informed me that every bridge, tunnel, and ferry in NYC was stationed with troops under lock down with no one being permitted to get on or off Manhattan.
+After reassuring her and two other people who had rushed to their windows that the culprit behind the rocket firing noise were jet fighters and not a rogue plane about to crash, my friend then informed me that every bridge, tunnel, and ferry in NYC was stationed with troops under lock down with no one being permitted to get on or off the island of Manhattan.
 Stories emerged of men jumping into the Hudson River in their business suits just to physically get off this island of a metropolitan citadel that lay completely surrounded by water otherwise known as Manhattan.